kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 I curse myself for my naivety.
 For thinking that this would be easy.

 It's dark when I spot a ladder going up the side of an empty office building.
 I climb up and throw my things in a pile.
+I crawl into the sleeping bag, and look up into the boundless blue night.
 Far off, the lights of an airplane blink blink blink in place.

 ![With Danny in the back up a pickup]({{site.baseurl}}/assets/img/hitching/4.png)

 Who still hitchhikes?

-It turns out there’s a sprawling road culture, and it comes in flavors.
+It turns out there’s a sprawling road culture.
+Like any culture it comes in flavors that weave and blend together.

 I can't help but feel like a tourist, and that's probably what I am.
 I'm going home when it's over.
+Maybe I'll begin a 9 to 5.
 Maybe I’ll write a blog post or two about my experience.
 Maybe I’ll fill it with blurry phone photos.

 Danny is something else.
-The road is his home and he’s proud of it.
-With the patchwork pants, mutton chops, and dyed 'fro, he looks as if he was spit out by a jam band concert deep in the Arizona desert and then decided to keep on going.
+With the patchwork pants, mutton chops, and crazy 'fro, he looks as if he was spit out by a jam band concert deep somewhere in the desert and then decided to keep on walking.
 And that was 2 years ago.
 He busks to pay the way.
-He’s indignant at the people who shout at him to “get a job”, but only friendly to other travelers.
+He’s indignant at people who admonish him to “get a job”.
+He's nothing but friendly to other travelers.

 “I’m going to Maine.”
 He says.